frediking/CREDIT-CARD-FRAUD-DETECTION/README.md

 ![Screenshot 2025-04-04 at 14 43 30](https://github.com/user-attachments/assets/f80e600b-07ad-4896-af30-07f3d7e8e380)

+*NB: the comma separated numeric values or features seen and used in the screenshot above are from the dataset used for this project.*
+*particularly at index 26 of the dataset.*

+*LINK TO THE DATASET IS PROVIDED AT THE END OF THIS README.*

 This project uses machine learning to detect potential fraudulent credit card transactions.
 It includes a Flask web application for interactive prediction, a trained RandomForestClassifier model, and Jupyter Notebooks for exploratory data analysis, model training, and evaluation.